TL;DR (Quick-Answer Box)

 I only marinated the lamb for 4 hours before roasting the leg.
 The results were absolutely phenomenal.
 The lamb was gently scented with the garlic and lemon and the rosemary was a nice woodsy note in the background.
 All the flavors played together very nicely.
 My husband carved the leg vertically so I didn’t get to tell him about cutting on the horizontal at the front.
 The exterior and middle were done to a delicate blush and closer to the bone it was more rare.
 Regardless, the lamb was tender, juicy and oh-so-heavenly.

-We served this with a savory mashed potato and Greek salad.
+We served this with savory mashed potatoes and classic Greek salad.
 We have left overs that we are all looking forward to tomorrow.
 We had 4 very generous servings for dinner and have enough left for 4 pretty generous dinner servings tomorrow.
 There isn’t a thing I would change on this recipe.

-I served this on the third day of the Canadian Thanksgiving long weekend, after 2 days of turkey, and it was a big hit.
+I served this Italian roast leg of lamb on the third day of the Canadian Thanksgiving long weekend, after two days of turkey, and it was a big hit.
 It’s a pretty basic recipe for roasting a leg of lamb but a very effective one.
 The lamb was juicy and tender, with so much flavor.

 I let it marinate for nearly 8 hours and feel that produced a superior result.

-We served it with green beans gremolata, scalloped potatoes and roasted carrots.
+We served it with green beans gremolata, elegant scalloped potatoes and simple roasted carrots.
 I found the timing to be accurate and the instructions for carving were perfect.

 About David Leite